Saturday, September 5, 2020

 “Oh, come on!”
 Amelia said, as she pulled her father’s hand.
 “Just a little bit farther.”

-“Now, did we find your mother in these caves?” her father asked, as Amelia watched the spirit of her mother bend over and kiss her cheek.
+“Did you see Mom, Amelia?” her father asked, as Amelia watched the spirit of her mother bend over and kiss her cheek.
 “I don’t see her anywhere!” he said.

 “Keep this for me, Amelia.
 I love you,” her mother said.
 Then, she turned and walked toward the inside of the caves.
 In a moment, she disappeared like she was taken up to heaven.